 Where can I get objective advice?

 Getting advice from someone who has no conflicts of interest isn’t easy.
-Generally, financial advisors aren’t required to put your interests first.
+Generally, financial advisers aren’t required to put your interests first.
 They can steer you to more expensive investments that pay them a higher commission, and it’s all perfectly legal.

 You might think that your 401(k) plan would be the exception, but that’s not necessarily true.
 Employers don’t have to provide advice when they provide a plan, or they may put you in touch with advisors who don’t have that all-important fiduciary duty to you (the one that says you come first).